W

 What Does the Willow Flycatcher Eat?

 Their diet consists primarily of insects, including bees, wasps, winged ants, damselflies, beetles, caterpillars, moths, butterflies, true bugs, and many more.
 They also eat spiders, seeds, and berries on occasion.
-Their berry diet includes raspberries, blackberries, currants, and dogwood.
+Their berry diet includes raspberries, blackberries, currants, and dogwood berries.
 This species hunts by perching in low trees and tall shrubs, sallying out to catch insects mid-air.
 They may also hover over leaves and other foliage to carefully pluck their prey.

 Predators, Threats, and Conservation Status